Entrust Your Case To An Attorney With Decades Of Federal Criminal Defense Experience

-If you have been accused of a federal crime, pick up the phone and call Peter Barrett as soon as possible.
-Peter Barrett is a Dallas federal criminal attorney with the resources and experience to defend you and protect your rights throughout your brush with the criminal justice system.
+If you have been accused of a federal crime, pick up the phone and call our firm, Peter Barrett: Dallas Criminal Defense Attorney, as soon as possible.
+Our founder, Peter Barrett, is a veteran criminal attorney with the resources and experience to defend you and protect your rights throughout your brush with the criminal justice system.
 With more than 25 years of experience, he can provide the wise counsel and strategic advocacy you need during this time.

 - Cyber crime